We work with more than 300 partners to bring you better travel deals

 Cheap Flights to Senegal

-When is the best time to book flights to Senegal?
+When is the best time to book a flight to Senegal?

 On Africa’s Atlantic coast, Senegal has Mauritania, Mali, Guinea and Guinea-Bissau as neighbours, and offers almost every form of tourism imaginable: sunny seaside resorts (such as Cap Skirring), cultural and sport tourism (hunting and scuba diving) and ecotourism (there are six major game parks and reserves).